Rubber stamping has been around for a really long time.

 You can also use acrylic paints or block printing ink.
 These can be applied a few ways.
-You can use a brush which is not the best way or you can use a sponge.
+You can use a brush or you can use a sponge.
 Cosmetic sponges work particularly well.
-Another way to apply the acrylic paint is by squeezing it out onto a piece of wax paper or plexiglas and rolling it out with a brayer.
+Another way to apply the acrylic paint is by squeezing it out onto a piece of wax paper or Plexiglas and rolling it out with a brayer.
 You then take the brayer which is now full of ink and roll it over the stamp.
 It's important to note that using the cheaper acrylic paints will not give you the same results as the better ones.

 There are a couple of ways to do this

 Embossing can be done either just with ink or along with embossing powder.